Preparing For Your New Puppy

 Constant Supervision: Choose to spend all the time necessary with the puppy.
 This works very well for people who live and work in their homes, retired persons, or in situations where the owners are always or nearly always with the puppy; whenever they see the puppy doing his "pre-potty pattern" they hustle him outside.
 It is important that the dog is watched at all times and that no mistakes are allowed to occur.
 This method has less room for error, as there is nothing like a cage to restrict the animal's urges, nor is there a place for him to relieve himself such as on the papers or pad.
 When he is taken outside, watch the puppy closely and as soon as all goes as planned, he should be praised and then brought back inside immediately.
 You want the dog to understand that the purpose for going outside was to go to the bathroom.
 Do not start playing; make it a trip for a reason.
 Verbal communication also helps this method.
 For those with the time, this is a good method.

 Verbal cues: Specific verbal communications will also help the two of you understand what is desired.
 It is an excellent idea to always use a word when it is time to head to the bathroom.
-We like "Outside?"
+I like "Outside?"
 Remember that whenever you use a verbal command or signal, it is important that everybody in the family always uses the same word in the same way.
 Think of the word "Outside" in this situation not only as a question you are asking the pup, but also as an indication that you want to go there.
 Some canines may get into the habit of going to the door when they want to go outside.
 This is great when it happens but it is not as common as some believe.
-We have found that it is better to use verbal commands to initiate this sort of activity rather than waiting for the puppy to learn this behavior on his own.
+I have found that it is better to use verbal commands to initiate this sort of activity rather than waiting for the puppy to learn this behavior on his own.
 It seems like your consistent use of a word or phrase like "Outside" will cause the puppy to come to you rather than the door when he needs to go outside.
 The pup quickly sees you as part of the overall activity of getting to where he needs to go.
-We believe this is much better.
+I believe this is much better.

 When an 'accident' happens: One of the key issues in potty training is to follow Rule Number One: If you do not catch your puppy doing it, then do not punish him for it!
-We do not care what someone else may tell you or what you read, if you find a mess that was left when you were not there, clean it up and forget it.
+I do not care what someone else may tell you or what you read, if you find a mess that was left when you were not there, clean it up and forget it.

 Discipline will not help because unless you catch the puppy in the act, he will have no idea what the scolding is for.
 Your puppy has urinated and defecated hundreds of times before he met you.
 Mom or the breeder always cleaned it up.
 Nobody made a fuss before and the pup will not put the punishment, regardless of its form, together with something he has done without incident numerous times before.
 Especially if he did it more than 30 seconds ago!
 Puppies are just like our children.
 Unless something was really fun (and a repetitious act like going to the bathroom is not), they are not thinking about what they did in the past.
 They are thinking about what they can do in the future.
 At this point in his life a puppy's memory is very, very poor.